juniormbe/cloudmc-standard-kb/en/stackpath-service/stackpath-sites-sslcert.md

 #### Force HTTPS

 This option will force all HTTP connections to redirect to your site using SSL.
+We recommend evaluating whether this is appropriate for your site.

 ![Force HTPS](../../assets/sp-sites-edgessl-forcessl-en.png)